-The SICAV's sub-funds may be exposed to different risks depending on their investment policy.
+The different sub-funds of the SICAV may be exposed to different risks depending on their investment policy.
 The principal risks the Sub-funds may face are listed below.

 The description of the risks below is not intended to be exhaustive, however, and potential investors should read this Prospectus in full as well as the "Risk Assessment" chapter in the key investor information section of Part B of the Prospectus.